UBC-CS/cpsc330-2022W2/docs/course_info.md

 The teaching team can (must) be contacted through Piazza.
 All info about how to contact us can be found [here](https://github.com/UBC-CS/cpsc330-2022W2/blob/main/docs/asking_for_help.md)

+**Course Coordinator**:
+- Michelle Pang

+The Course Coordinator can be contacted through email at cpsc330-admin@cs.ubc.ca.

 ## Registration

 **Waitlists**: